mccode-dev/Helmholtz2025/install/README.md

 ```bash
 "${SHELL}" <(curl -L micro.mamba.pm/install.sh)
 ```
-(and please do configure for conda-forge) and start the environment - set up init as you wish, but do activate the base / created environment)
+(Please do configure for conda-forge and start the environment - set up init as you wish, but do activate the base / created environment)

 ## Install build-dependencies for McStas/McXtrace:
 ```bash